mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 $$ L(\theta) = - \frac{1}{n} \sum_{i=1}^{n}  \left[y_{i} \log (p_i) + (1-y_{i}) \log (1- p_{i}) \right]$$

 where $i$ indexes samples/observations.
-In the simplest case, each $y$ and $p$ is a number, corresponding to a probability of one class (we already have 2 classes. we need to choose one of them).
+In the simplest case, each $y$ and $p$ is a number, corresponding to a probability of one class.

+Two properties in particular make it reasonable to interpret the cross-entropy as a cost function.
+First, it's non-negative, that is, $L(\theta) > 0$.
+To see this, notice that: (a) all the individual terms in the sum in the equation are negative, since both logarithms are of numbers in the range 0 to 1; and (b) there is a minus sign out the front of the sum.
+Second, if the neuron's actual output is close to the desired output for all training inputs, $x$, then the cross-entropy will be close to zero.
+To see this, suppose for example that $y =0$ and $p \approx 0$ for some input $x$.
+This is a case when the neuron is doing a good job on that input.
+We see that the first term in the equation for the cost function vanishes, since $y=0$, while the second term is just $−ln(1 -p) \approx 0$.
+A similar analysis holds when $y=1$ and  $p \approx 1$.
+And so the contribution to the cost will be low provided the actual output is close to the desired output.

 # CATEGORICAL CROSS-ENTROPY
 Multi-class cross entropy formula is as follows: